lzubiaur/devlog/_posts/2014-01-27-texture-polygon.md

 You can have a look at the shader source code in the *shaders* folder from your cocos2dx distribution.

 In line 8 we "get" the color variable from the shader.
-Because we don't want to "vary" the color we use a uniform shader variable (see the <a href="http://www.opengl.org/sdk/docs/tutorials/ClockworkCoders/uniform.php">OpenGL documentation</a>).
+Because we don't want to update the color we use a uniform shader variable (see the <a href="http://www.opengl.org/sdk/docs/tutorials/ClockworkCoders/uniform.php">OpenGL documentation</a>).
  Use the *kCCShader_PositionLengthTexureColor* shader if you want to vary the color and make gradient effects (e.g. *CCLayerColor*).

 ## Draw the texture polygon
 The texture polygon is drawn inside the TexPoly::draw() method which is just doing the following.

-* Bind the texture: tell the shader which texture we want to use (line 8).</li>
+* Bind the texture: tell the shader which texture we want to use (line 8).
-* Enable the vertex and texture coordinate parameters (line 10)</li>
+* Enable the vertex and texture coordinate parameters (line 10)
-* Set the uniform color variable (line 13)</li>
+* Set the uniform color variable (line 13)
-* Pass both vertex and texture coord to the shader (line 15 and 17)</li>
+* Pass both vertex and texture coord to the shader (line 15 and 17)
 * Set the render primitive.
-In this case GL_TRIANGLES (line 19).</li>
+In this case GL_TRIANGLES (line 19)

 {% highlight cpp %}
 void TexPoly::draw()